 Instead substitute them by replacing them with daily positive thoughts.

 Acceptance is key, it’s not about hating the place you’re in right now or hating on your emotions or lack of skills.
 Accept that this is where you are, as a truth, and then work on it continuously.

 It won’t disappear right away but the more you keep this attitude towards negative thoughts the less power they have over you and those emotions.

-If you want to beat social anxiety and depression related to social anxiety then you need to cut off the negative and to start moving foward.
+Hope will help you beat depression, no goals means nothing to fight for, and this ultimately means no purpose.
+If you want to beat social anxiety and depression, then you need to cut off the negative and to start moving forward.